infrahq/terraform-provider-infra/docs/guides/self-hosted.md

 # Self-hosted Infra

 While the Infra provider is designed for our Software-as-a-Service offering, it can also be configured to work with a self-hosted deployment of Infra server.
-This guide will describe describe that process.
+This guide will describe that process.

 ## Requirements